 Integrate the SDK

-The PayButton is our own easy-to-use reference implementation for a user interface on top of the SDK.
+for a user interface on top of the SDK.

-Before starting a Custom Integration, please evaluate whether the PayButton already fulfills your needs.
+Before starting a Custom Integration, please evaluate whether

 To get started with your own implementation, add the SDK to your app.
-Then, choose a view controller of your app.
-This should be the view controller that starts the payment.
+Then, choose a view

-Also, it is important that this modal or separate screen can be closed only oncethe SDK calls the
+Also, it is important that this modal or separate screen can be

 completed

+transaction, but the merchant cannot see the result.
 Paste the following code into the view controller implementation.
-Replace

 MERCHANT_IDENTIFIER

-- (IBAction)transaction:(id)sender { MPTransactionProvider* transactionProvider = [MPMpos transactionProviderForMode:MPProviderModeTEST merchantIdentifier:@"MERCHANT_IDENTIFIER" merchantSecretKey:@"MERCHANT_SECRET_KEY"]; MPTransactionParameters *transactionParameters = [MPTransactionParameters chargeWithAmount:[NSDecimalNumber decimalNumberWithString:@"5.00"] currency:MPCurrencyEUR optionals:^(id<MPTransactionParametersOptionals> _Nonnull optionals) { optionals.subject = @"Bouquet of Flowers"; optionals.customIdentifier = @"yourReferenceForTheTransaction"; }]; // When using the Bluetooth Miura, use the following parameters: // MPAccessoryParameters *ap = [MPAccessoryParameters externalAccessoryParametersWithFamily:MPAccessoryFamilyMiuraMPI // protocol:@"com.miura.shuttle" // optionals:nil]; // When using Verifone readers via WiFi or Ethernet, use the following parameters: // MPAccessoryParameters *ap = [MPAccessoryParameters tcpAccessoryParametersWithFamily:MPAccessoryFamilyVerifoneVIPA // remote:@"192.168.254.123" // port:16107 // optionals:nil]; MPTransactionProcess *process = [transactionProvider startTransactionWithParameters:transactionParameters accessoryParameters:ap registered:^(MPTransactionProcess *process, MPTransaction *transaction) { NSLog(@"registered MPTransactionProcess, transaction id: %@", transaction.identifier); } statusChanged:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { NSLog(@"%@\n%@", details.information[0], details.information[1]); } actionRequired:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionAction action, MPTransactionActionSupport *support) { switch (action) { case MPTransactionActionCustomerSignature: { NSLog(@"show a UI that let's the customer provide his/her signature!"); // In a live app, this image comes from your signature screen UIGraphicsBeginImageContext(CGSizeMake(1, 1)); UIImage *capturedSignature = UIGraphicsGetImageFromCurrentImageContext(); UIGraphicsEndImageContext(); [process continueWithCustomerSignature:capturedSignature verified:YES]; // Add this instead, if you would like to collect the customer signature on the printed merchant receipt [process continueWithCustomerSignatureOnReceipt]; break; } case MPTransactionActionCustomerIdentification: { // always return NO here [process continueWithCustomerIdentityVerified:NO]; break; } case MPTransactionActionApplicationSelection: { // This happens only for readers that don't support application selection on their screen break; } default: { break; } } } completed:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { NSLog(@"Transaction ended, transaction status is %lu", (unsigned long) transaction.status); if (details.state == MPTransactionProcessDetailsStateApproved) { // Ask the merchant, whether the shopper wants to have a receipt // and close the checkout UI } else { // Allow your merchant to try another transaction } // only close your modal here }]; }
+reader.- (IBAction)transaction:(id)sender { MPTransactionProvider* transactionProvider = [MPMpos transactionProviderForMode:MPProviderModeTEST merchantIdentifier:@"MERCHANT_IDENTIFIER" merchantSecretKey:@"MERCHANT_SECRET_KEY"]; MPTransactionParameters *transactionParameters = [MPTransactionParameters chargeWithAmount:[NSDecimalNumber decimalNumberWithString:@"5.00"] currency:MPCurrencyEUR optionals:^(id<MPTransactionParametersOptionals> _Nonnull optionals) { optionals.subject = @"Bouquet of Flowers"; optionals.customIdentifier = @"yourReferenceForTheTransaction"; }]; // When using the Bluetooth Miura, use the following parameters: // MPAccessoryParameters *ap = [MPAccessoryParameters externalAccessoryParametersWithFamily:MPAccessoryFamilyMiuraMPI // protocol:@"com.miura.shuttle" // optionals:nil]; // When using Verifone readers via WiFi or Ethernet, use the following parameters: // MPAccessoryParameters *ap = [MPAccessoryParameters tcpAccessoryParametersWithFamily:MPAccessoryFamilyVerifoneVIPA // remote:@"192.168.254.123" // port:16107 // optionals:nil]; MPTransactionProcess *process = [transactionProvider startTransactionWithParameters:transactionParameters accessoryParameters:ap registered:^(MPTransactionProcess *process, MPTransaction *transaction) { NSLog(@"registered MPTransactionProcess, transaction id: %@", transaction.identifier); } statusChanged:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { NSLog(@"%@\n%@", details.information[0], details.information[1]); } actionRequired:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionAction action, MPTransactionActionSupport *support) { switch (action) { case MPTransactionActionCustomerSignature: { NSLog(@"show a UI that let's the customer provide his/her signature!"); // In a live app, this image comes from your signature screen UIGraphicsBeginImageContext(CGSizeMake(1, 1)); UIImage *capturedSignature = UIGraphicsGetImageFromCurrentImageContext(); UIGraphicsEndImageContext(); [process continueWithCustomerSignature:capturedSignature verified:YES]; // Add this instead, if you would like to collect the customer signature on the printed merchant receipt [process continueWithCustomerSignatureOnReceipt]; break; } case MPTransactionActionCustomerIdentification: { // always return NO here [process continueWithCustomerIdentityVerified:NO]; break; } case MPTransactionActionApplicationSelection: { // This happens only for readers that don't support application selection on their screen break; } default: { break; } } } completed:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { NSLog(@"Transaction ended, transaction status is %lu", (unsigned long) transaction.status); if (details.state == MPTransactionProcessDetailsStateApproved) { // Ask the merchant, whether the shopper wants to have a receipt // and close the checkout UI } else { // Allow your merchant to try another transaction } // only close your modal here }]; }

-Create a button and connect it with the
+Create a button and connect it with

 transaction

 action.
-In your payment UI, add two
+In your payment UI,

-UILabels
+add two UILabels

-that display the contents of
+that display

-each time
+each timestatusChange

-You have to add a button in the app to enable themerchant to abort the transaction.
+You have to add a button in the app to enable themerchant to

-For this, add a button in your payment UI.
-Aborting a transaction is not always possible, e.g. it is not possible to abort in the last stage of a transaction.
-Therefore, show/hide your button using the
+is not always possible, e.g. it is not possible to abort in the

 canBeAborted

-flag in
+flag

-statusChanged:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { _abortButton.hidden = ![transaction canBeAborted]; }
+:statusChanged:^(MPTransactionProcess *process, MPTransaction *transaction, MPTransactionProcessDetails *details) { _abortButton.hidden = ![transaction canBeAborted]; }

-Then, create an action for the abort button that aborts the transaction:
+Then, create an action for the abort button that aborts the

 - (IBAction)abortTapped:(id)sender { [_process requestAbort]; }

 Don't hide the checkoutUI directly after requesting the abort, and don't show text such as 'Aborting...' by yourself.
-The SDK will call the
+The SDK will call thecompletedcallback once the transaction is aborted.
+Also, we recommend to let the transaction continue while the app is in the background.

-Store Merchant Data on your Backend
+Store Merchant Data on

 Right now, you have hardcoded the